 Austin Community College (ACC) offers 10 Areas of Study, making it simple to plan and follow a guided pathway to your academic and career success.
 Over 100 programs’ award plans in these 10 areas lead to college credentials that include technical certificates, two-year associate degrees, bachelor degrees, and advanced technical awards.

-Please consult with an Area of Study advisor to explore ACC’s academic and career and technical programs within each of the areas of study, including transfer, career, and Continuing Education options, and to determine the award type that is best for your academic and career goals.
-If you need assistance choosing an Area of Study or program, contact ACC’s enrollment advisors at the College Destination Center.
+Please consult with an Area of Study advisor to explore ACC’s academic and career/technical programs within each of the Areas of Study, including transfer, career, and Continuing Education options, and to determine the award type that is best for your academic and career goals.

-Every associate degree plan at ACC includes a Student Success course in the first semester of the degree’s program map.
+Associate degrees at ACC include a Student Success course in the first semester of the degree plan’s program map.
 ACC requires all new students with fewer than 12 successful college credit hours on their transcript to take a Student Success course.
 This requirement will ensure that you learn more about setting and pursuing your academic and career goals, managing your college course load, mastering effective study skills, and creating a realistic college plan.
-Current Student Success course options include EDUC 1100/EDUC 1200/EDUC 1300 Learning Framework: Effective Strategies for College Success courses, HUMA 1301 Prehistory to Renaissance topic course Great Questions Seminar, POFT 1171 College to Career Success course, or HPRS 1171 Student Success for Health Professionals course.
-Prior to registering for your first semester at ACC, consult with an Area of Study advisor or instructional department’s advisor to ensure you take the appropriate Student Success course that is part of your degree plan’s progam map.
+Current Student Success course options include EDUC 1100/EDUC 1200/EDUC 1300 Learning Framework: Effective Strategies for College Success courses; HUMA 1301 Prehistory to Renaissance topic course Great Questions Seminar; POFT 1171 College to Career Success course; or HPRS 1171 Student Success for Health Professionals course.
+Prior to registering for your first semester at ACC, consult with an Area of Study advisor or instructional department’s advisor to ensure you take the appropriate Student Success course that is part of your degree plan’s Program Map.

-Note: Some programs have restricted program admission requirements or pre-degree requirements.
-Contact the appropriate program’s instructional department for further information.
+Some programs have restricted program admission requirements or pre-degree requirements.
+Contact the appropriate program’s instructional department for further information and guidance.

-Note: American Sign Language may substitute for the foreign language requirements in any degree plan with the exception of the Associate of Arts degree in Foreign Language.
+American Sign Language may substitute for the language requirements in any degree plan’s program map with the exception of the Associate of Arts degrees in the World Languages program.